History of France (1900–present): French identity

-Feminism and the French Feminist Movement
+Feminist movement

 After World War I, when it had lost 1.4 million of its citizens to World War I, France was facing a serious issue.
 With a casualty rate higher than any other country in Europe at 16.5 percent, along with 3 million wounded and 1.1 million suffering from permanent disability, France was suffering from a low birthrate.
-At the same time, France was painting a fearful picture of women no long wanting to have children.
+At the same time, France was painting a fearful picture of women no longer wanting to have children.
 Because of the flagging birthrate, legislators introduced and passed a bill on July 23, 1920, which penalized the use of propaganda that encouraged and supported abortion and contraceptives.
 Historians believe that the legislative victory can be interpreted as either a “logical gesture of the postwar conservative, nationalist Block national that came into power in the November legislative elections of 1919,” or they saw the natalist victory as “a response to an already serious demographic problem made worse by wartime casualties.”
 Prior to World War I, until 1914, abortions were “frequent and virtually unpunished, though outlawed by Article 317 of the Penal Code.”
 Feminists like Madeleine Pelletier, a female physician and socialist thinker, “developed socio-economic pro-abortion arguments which were already well known to the intellectual working class.
 Natalists that had pushed this legislation as well as further restrictions against a women’s right not to bear children, as Pelletier observes, “was presented as a class position.”
 Legislation like this represented the interest of those with a high socio-economic status that “used the working class as a pool of labour to bolster the economy."
 Throughout the first couple decades of the 20th century, there is a noticeable clash between French feminists, who more aligned with the socialist parties of France, and the natalists, who resonated more with the conservative parties of France.